plerup/espsoftwareserial/README.md

 For the swsertest.ino example, this results in the following optimized constructor arguments to spend only the minimum RAM on buffers required:

-The octet buffer capacity (``bufCapacity``) is 93 (91 characters net plus two tolerance).
+The octet buffer capacity (``bufCapacity``) is 95 (93 characters net plus two tolerance).
-The signal edge detection buffer capacity (``isrBufCapacity``) is 10, as each octet has 10 bits on the wire, which are immediately received during the write, and each write call causes the signal edge detection to promote the previously sent and received bits to the octet buffer.
+The signal edge detection buffer capacity (``isrBufCapacity``) is 11, as each single octet can have up to 11 bits on the wire, which are immediately received during the write, and each write call causes the signal edge detection to promote the previously sent and received bits to the octet buffer.